Pylons/pyramid/docs/tutorials/wiki2/authentication.rst

 Identifying the current user is done in a couple steps:

+1. :app:`Pyramid` invokes a method on the policy requesting identity, userid, or permission to perform an operation.

+1. The policy starts by calling :meth:`pyramid.request.RequestLocalCache.get_or_create` to load the identity.

-1. The ``MySecurityPolicy.authenticated_identity`` method asks the cookie helper to pull the identity from the request.
+1. The ``MySecurityPolicy.load_identity`` method asks the cookie helper to pull the identity from the request.
    This value is ``None`` if the cookie is missing or the content cannot be verified.

-2. We then translate the identity into a ``tutorial.models.User`` object by looking for a record in the database.
+1. The policy then translates the identity into a ``tutorial.models.User`` object by looking for a record in the database.
    This is a good spot to confirm that the user is actually allowed to access our application.
    For example, maybe they were marked deleted or banned and we should return ``None`` instead of the ``user`` object.

+1. The result is stored in the ``identity_cache`` which ensures that subsequent invocations return the same identity object for the request.

 Finally, :attr:`pyramid.request.Request.authenticated_identity` contains either ``None`` or a ``tutorial.models.User`` instance and that value is aliased to ``request.user`` for convenience in our application.

+Note the usage of the ``identity_cache`` is optional, but it has several advantages in most scenarios:

+- It improves performance as the identity is necessary for many operations during the lifetime of a request.

+- It provides consistency across method invocations to ensure the identity does not change while processing the request.

+It is up to individual security policies and applications to determine the best approach with respect to caching.
+Applications is long-running requests may want to avoid caching the identity, or tracking some extra metadata to re-verify it periodically against the authentication source.

 Configure the app